Impact of collective vibrations on quasiparticle states of open-shell odd-mass nuclei and possible interference with the tensor force: Spectroscopic factors of the states under consideration

 It was deduced in Ref.\ \cite{Shif.04} that the states of interest are almost single-particle in nature.
 Based on these results it was concluded in the DFT framework that proper description of the $\Delta \epsilon_{\pi}$ and $\Delta \epsilon_{\nu}$ splittings requires tensor interaction \cite{OSFGA.05,CSFB.07,LKSOR.09}.
 Recently, an alternative analysis of Ref.\ \cite{Mitch.12} has shown that the fragmentation of the $\pi g_{7/2}$ and $\pi h_{11/2}$ states is greater than in the study of Ref.\ \cite{Shif.04}.
 These results support the conclusions of earlier analysis of Refs.\ \cite{117Sb-spec,CHC.68,SP.08} which were in contradiction with Ref.\ \cite{Shif.04}.
-As compared to the experimental data of Ref.\ \cite{Mitch.12}, our QVC calculations reproduce well the experimental spectroscopic factors of the $\pi g_{7/2}$ state in all experimentally studied Sb nuclei and the ones of the $\pi h_{11/2}$ state in the $N=62,64$ Sb isotopes (Fig.\ \ref{s-factor}a) and somewhat overestimate the fragmentation of the latter state in the $N=66-74$ Sb isotopes.
-However, the $^{117}$Sb data on the spectroscopic factors of the $\pi g_{7/2}$ and $\pi h_{11/2}$ states \cite{117Sb-spec} are well reproduced in the QVC calculations (Fig.\ \ref{s-factor}a).
-In addition, in agreement with our QVC calculations the older experimental data of Ref.\ \cite{CHC.68} (see analysis in Ref.\ \cite{SP.08}) provides low spectroscopic factor $S\sim 0.5$ of the $\pi h_{11/2}$ state in the mid-shell Sb isotopes.
-Strong fragmentation of the single-particle strength cannot be accounted for at the DFT level.
-This again weakens the conclusions of Refs.\ \cite{OSFGA.05,CSFB.07,LKSOR.09} on the need of strong tensor interaction.
+As compared to the experimental data of Ref.\ \cite{Mitch.12}, our RQVC calculations reproduce well the experimental spectroscopic factors of the $\pi g_{7/2}$ state in all experimentally studied Sb nuclei and the ones of the $\pi h_{11/2}$ state in the $N=62,64$ Sb isotopes (Fig.\ \ref{s-factor}a) and somewhat overestimate the fragmentation of the latter state in the $N=66-74$ Sb isotopes.
+However, the $^{117}$Sb data on the spectroscopic factors of the $\pi g_{7/2}$ and $\pi h_{11/2}$ states \cite{117Sb-spec} are well reproduced in the RQVC calculations (Fig.\ \ref{s-factor}a).
+In addition, in agreement with our RQVC calculations the older experimental data of Ref.\ \cite{CHC.68} (see analysis in Ref.\ \cite{SP.08}) provides low spectroscopic factor $S\sim 0.5$ of the $\pi h_{11/2}$ state in the mid-shell Sb isotopes.
+Experimental spectroscopic factors depend considerably on the model analysis and on the reaction employed \cite{136Xe,LA.11}; this fact has also to be taken into account when calculated values are compared with experimental ones.
+With this in mind one can also conclude that apart of the $h_{9/2}$ state in $^{137}$Xe experimental spectroscopic factors of the $\nu i_{13/2}$ and $\nu h_{9/2}$ states in the $N=83$ isotones are reasonably well reproduced in the RQVC calculations (Fig.\ \ref{s-factor}b).
+Observed strong fragmentation of the single-particle strength cannot be accounted for at the DFT level.
+This - again weakens the conclusions of Refs.\ \cite{OSFGA.05,CSFB.07,LKSOR.09} on the need of strong tensor interaction.